Angular Localization with ngx-translate: Complete Tutorial

 Use ngx-translate-extract to keep your translation files up-to-date.

-Finally, BabelEdit helps you to mange and edit your translations.
+Finally, BabelEdit helps you manage and edit your translations.